sairaj503/SKILLLAB_PROR-2026-ParkerS/README.md

 ## 2.2 Original Twist

-Honestly, most edge-AI projects we looked at just blast the camera feed 24/7.
-When you do that on a Raspberry Pi, it gets crazy hot, throttles the CPU, and wastes a ton of power.
-On the flip side, the basic, cheap parking systems just use ultrasonic sensors, but those are kind of dumb—if a person walks by or someone drops a box in the spot, the sensor gets blocked and flags the slot as "occupied."
+Most basic, cheap smart parking systems rely entirely on ultrasonic sensors.
+However, those sensors are kind of "dumb"—if a person walks by or someone drops a box in the parking spot, the sensor simply gets blocked and falsely flags the slot as "occupied."
+On the flip side, relying *only* on a camera can sometimes be tricked by 2D images, shadows, or passing traffic.

-Our original twist is mashing both approaches together to cover each other's flaws.
-We're using a "Sensor Fusion" tripwire method.
-The Pi's camera actually stays asleep most of the time to save resources.
-The system only relies on the low-power ultrasonic sensor polling in the background.
+Our original twist is mashing both approaches together to cover each other's flaws using a **Sensor Fusion** method.

-It’s only after the ultrasonic sensor detects an object within 15cm that it wakes up the camera and runs the heavy MobileNet AI model.
-Basically, the ultrasonic sensor asks "Is something there?" and the AI wakes up just long enough to answer "Is it actually a vehicle?"
-It makes the system way more thermally efficient for the hardware while completely killing the false-alarm problem.
+We utilize the Raspberry Pi to run a continuous video feed where the MobileNet AI acts as a "smart filter."
+The AI actively monitors the frame to answer, *"Is this object actually a car or a person?"* Simultaneously, the HC-SR04 ultrasonic sensor runs in tandem to provide physical depth confirmation.

+Basically, the AI confirms *what* the object is, and the ultrasonic sensor confirms *where* it is.
+By combining the "smart" visual classification of the AI with the physical proximity confirmation of the hardware sensor, we completely killed the false-alarm problem that plagues standard automated parking systems.

 ---